WebAssembly/module-linking/proposals/module-linking/Binary.md

   available, but inline modules still may not have access to all of these if the items were declared after the module's type in the corresponding module section.

+**Execution notes**

+* Note for child aliases that while the export is referred to by index it's actually loaded from the specified instance by name.
+The name loaded corresponds to the `i`th export's name in the locally defined type.

 ## Function section